tskit-dev/tutorials/_sources/completing_forward_sims.md

 ## Topology gotchas

-The trees that we output from this combined forwards and backwards simulation process have some slightly odd properties that are important to be aware of.
+The trees that we output from this combined forward and backward simulation process have some slightly odd properties that are important to be aware of.
 In the example above, we can see that the old roots are still present in both trees, even through they have only one child and are clearly redundant.